It’s that time of year again.

 These are some of the best days.
 They won’t be perfect.
 But they sure will be good ones.

-A BIG THANK you to Rebekah Teague from There Will Be a $5 Charge For Whining for writing this guest post.
+A BIG THANK you to Rebekah Teague from There Will Be a $5 Charge For Whining for writing this article.

 Meet some of this weeks participants in the 5 Days of Homeschool Encouragement Blog Hop